 Checks on Population

-When the rise in population is greater than the food supply, there is a condition of disequilibrium.
+When the increasing population rate is greater than the food supply, disequilibrium exists.
 As a result, people will not get enough food even for survival.
 People will die due to lack of food supply.
-People will be subjected to wars, epidemics, famines, starvation, and other natural calamities which are named as positive checks by Malthus.
+Adversities such as epidemics, wars, starvation, famines and other natural calamities will crop up which are named as positive checks by Malthus.
 On the contrary, there are man-made checks known as preventive checks.

 Nature has its own ways of keeping a check on the increasing population.
 It brings the population level to the level of the available food supply.
-The positive checks include famines, earthquakes, flood, epidemics, wars, etc. When humans fail to control excessive population growth, nature plays its role.
+The positive checks include famines, earthquakes, flood, epidemics, wars, etc. Nature plays up when the population growth goes out of hand.

 The preventive measures such as late marriage, self-control, simple living, help to balance the population growth and food supply.
-This measure can not only check the population growth but can also prevent the catastrophic effects of the positive checks.
+These measures not only checks the population growth, but can also prevents the catastrophic effects of the positive checks.

 Also read: Organisms and Population Attributes